TheRenegadeCoder/sample-programs/docs/hello-world.md

 ## Requirements

-To properly implement Hello World, submit a file called Hello World using the appropriate conventions for your language of choice.
+To properly implement Hello World, submit a file called Hello World using the appropriate naming conventions for your language of choice.
 Upon execution, this file should print "Hello, World!" to standard output.
 That's it!

 ## Testing